Pettstadt

-Pettstadt is a community in the Upper Franconian district of Bamberg with about 1,900 inhabitants.
+Pettstadt is a municipality in the Upper Franconian district of Bamberg with about 1,900 inhabitants.

 Geography

-The community lies in the Regierungsbezirk of Oberfranken (Upper Franconia), roughly 8 km south of Bamberg where the Rauhe Ebrach empties into the Regnitz.
+The community lies in the Regierungsbezirk of Oberfranken (Upper Franconia), roughly 8km south of Bamberg where the Rauhe Ebrach empties into the Regnitz.

 Constituent communities

 Pettstadt’s main and namesake centre is by far the biggest of its Gemeindeteile with a population of 1,914.
 The community furthermore has these outlying centres, each given here with its own population figure: